mjf1406/classquest/README.md

   2. Select off days every week for Streaks
   3. Select dates that are not counted for Streaks
 - DB: Need to ensure assistant teachers can only apply behaviors and mark/unmark tasks.
 Update backend to check role and return a 403 (Forbidden) if unauthorized.
+- fixed an issue where rewarding points is no longer optimistic on the class page
+- The student dropdown on the class page also needs to have access to the student dashboard and the teacher facing dashboard
+-

 ## Change Log